ZSoulaimane/MiningBlockchain/README.md

 # MiningBlockchain

-* open CMD from CTRL+R then CMD
+* Open CMD using CTRL+R then CMD
-* go to the MiningBlockchain Folder using cd desktop/MiningBlockchain
+* Go to the MiningBlockchain Folder using cd desktop/MiningBlockchain
-* then enter node average-work.js to start mining the Block
+* Then enter node average-work.js to start mining the Block